microbiome/course_2024_oulu/docs/index.md

 ## Teachers and organizers

 **Teachers** [Leo Lahti](https://datascience.utu.fi) is the main teacher and Associate Professor in Data Science at the University of Turku.
 Course assistants are PhD researchers *Tuomas Borman* (Turku), and *Jenni Hekkala* (Oulu) from the group of the course coordinator Docent *Justus Reunanen*.
-The course is jointly organized by [Health and Biosciences Doctoral Programme (HBS-DP)](https://www.oulu.fi/en/research/graduate-school/organisation-and-contact-information-uniogs/health-and-biosciences-doctoral-programme) University of Oulu Graduate School, Cancer & Translational Medicine Research Unit, University of Oulu, and the Department of Computing, University of Turku, Finland.
+The course is jointly organized by [Health and Biosciences Doctoral Programme (HBS-DP)](https://www.oulu.fi/en/research/graduate-school/organisation-and-contact-information-uniogs/health-and-biosciences-doctoral-programme) University of Oulu Graduate School, Research Unit of Translational Medicine, University of Oulu, and the Department of Computing, University of Turku, Finland.
 The [Finnish IT Center for Science (CSC)](https://csc.fi/) supports the course by providing cloud computing services.

 ## Acknowledgments

 **Citation** We thank all [developers and contributors](https://microbiome.github.io) who have contributed open resources that supported the development of the training material.
 Kindly cite the course material as @miacourse

 **Contact** See [https://microbiome.github.io](https://microbiome.github.io)

 **License and source code**